BA (Hons) in Acting

-If you do not fall under the Home (UK) or Home (EU) fee definitions, then you will be classed as an international student.
+If you do not fall under the Home (UK) definition, then you will be classed as an international student.

 International students coming to RADA on a full-time course of more than six months will require a Student visa before coming to the UK to start your course.
 Without the visa you will not be allowed to enter the UK.
 Please download our guide for more information.

 The definitions on this page are only a very brief summary and there are a number of exceptions to the conditions listed.
 For more detailed information, please refer to the UK Council for International Student Affairs guide.